Last updated: July 13, 2026

 Shedd Aquarium – Very close to the Field Museum and on the Lakefront.
 It is easy to visit a few of these close-by locations in a day.

-We loved this food tour and the intertwining of the historical gangster significance and stories made it even better!
+✨We loved this Chicago food tour and the intertwining of the historical gangster significance and stories made it even better!
+The deep-dish pizza was the best we had all trip too!

 Chicago Navy Pier – Your could spend a whole day here with all of the amusement rides, eating places, Children’s Museum, and theater or just sit on the water and watch the boats go by.
 It is located in the Streeterville area of Chicago on Lake Michigan.
 Bonus: there is a great view of the Chicago skyline from here!

-Buckingham Fountain – Beautiful fountain in Grant Park at 301 S. Columbus Drive usually open May-October
+Buckingham Fountain – Beautiful fountain in Grant Park at 301 S. Columbus Drive usually open May-October.
+It’s such an iconic part of Chicago and there is a ceremony each year when the fountain is turned back on for the season.

 The Magnificent Mile – Great shopping and posh area located on the North end this area includes luxe shopping, famous buildings like the Hancock as well as many restaurants.